The world's leading surf forecasting websites provide accurate wave and wind predictions that help wave riders plan their sessions and surf trips.

 The brand also runs its own high-resolution Weather Research and Forecasting (WRF) model for selected areas.

-Windguru offers what is probably the most sophisticated wind forecast algorithm in the world, making it the number one go-to tool for windsurfers and kiteboarders, surfers and fishing enthusiasts.
+Windguru offers what is probably the most sophisticated wind forecast algorithm in the world, making it the number one go-to tool for windsurfers and kiteboarders, surfers, and fishing enthusiasts.

-For €2.90 a month, the pro subscription grants users access to hourly forecasts to any location on Earth, Windguru's model mix, unique maps, archives, historic statistics, storm and pristine conditions alerts, and custom spot predictions.
+For €2.90 a month, the pro subscription grants users access to hourly forecasts of any location on Earth, Windguru's model mix, unique maps, archives, historic statistics, storm and pristine conditions alerts, and custom spot predictions.